 - Você enjoya

 - Ela enjoya

 Yes, I know it is silly, but you know what?
 Our brains are better at remembering things that are funny, absurd, unexpected.
 Yes, go ahead and be as silly as you’d like practicing your Portuguese.
 It will help your brain retain the information.

 Additionally, this practice will get you used to how each conjugation sounds, and this is very important when learning verb conjugation.

 To learn a language you need to speak it, period.
-Get all the practice you need with our one-on-one Portuguese lessons via Skype.
+Get all the practice you need with our one-on-one Portuguese lessons via video meetings.
 You can learn Portuguese with a Street Smart Brazil tutor anywhere in the world.